Solution of the simple task: Begin3

 PutR(P);

-When this program is running you will see the following information in the status bar: "Right solution.
+When this program is running you will see the testing panel on screen:

-If all required tests are performed successfully then the message
+The program testing finishes in two cases: when all required tests are performed successfully

 In our case the algorithm is correct, therefore the message